sjmack/18IHIW.T1D/README.md

 2. In the popup window, select "Repository (CRAN)" in the "Install from:" menu, and enter "BIGDAWG" in the "Packages (separate multiple with space or comma):" menu.
 3. Click the "Install" button.
 4. Installing BIGDAWG will automatically install all of the other R packages that BIGDAWG requires.
 This may take a few minutes, and may generate a lot of text in your Rstudio console.
 This is normal.

+---
+# Azerbaijan T1D Dataset
+Analyses of the associated dataset (AZ_18IHIW.txt) were published in [2018 by Ahdamov et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6384092/), as part of a study of Type-1-Diabetes (T1D) in Azerbaijan.

+The dataset is a tab-delimtied text file that consists of four columns, *Sample_ID*, *Status*, *DRB1_1* and *DRB1_2*, containing data for 315 individuals, with each line of the file containing all of the data for one individual.

+The 106 Azerbaijani individuals with T1D are indicated by the value of 1 in the *Status* column, and the 209 Azerbaijani individuals without T1D (controls) are indicated by the value of 0 in the *Status* column.

+The DRB1 genotypes are represented in two columns, *DRB1_1* and *DRB1_2*, with one two-field DRB1 allele name appearing in each column.

+If genotype data for other loci were available for this dataset, they would appear in other pairs of columns.
+For example, if DQB1 data were available, the DQB1 allele names for each individual would appear in *DQB1_1* and *DQB1_2* columns.

+If HLA genotype data were missing for any individual, the columns for that individual would contain either '****' or 'NA' values.

+When analyzing HLA data like these with BIGDAWG, it is important to ensure that there are no extraneous spaces associated with any of the data.
+Allele names with leading or trailing spaces (' 02:01 ') may be treated as distinct from allele names without any associated spaces ('02:01').